 6.2 At the RACGP’s discretion, applicants who have not yet met eligibility requirements may be permitted to sit the PEPEA.
 Successful PEPEA candidates must meet eligibility requirements prior to commencement in the PEP.

-6.3 The outcome of the PEPEA is valid for 12 months.
+6.3 The outcome of the PEPEA is valid for 12 calendar months from the date of results release.
 If applicants do not enter PEP Standard within this time, they must pass the PEPEA again.

 6.4 Applicants who do not pass the PEPEA will be permitted future attempts.

 6.5 Applicants may not undertake consecutive PEPEA attempts.

 6.6 PEPEA Exemptions